JayBazuzi/tax-calculator/docs/project_description.md

 ## Technologies

-Single-page app with no backend that runs completely on the frontend in JS/TS.
+Single-page app with no backend that runs completely on the frontend in TypeScript.
 Data resets each session (no persistence).

 ## UI Layout